felicksLindgren/chrome-ext-kittens/README.md

 # chrome-ext-kittens
 Kittens

-Add this as a local chrome extension and be amazed.
+Clearly a rip off.
+Made for me to learn chrome extensions and simple js-stuff.